Pseudomyxoma Peritonei (PMP Cancer)- Symptoms, Causes & Treatment

 Pseudomyxoma Peritonei Cancer is a very rare case of cancer that impacts your peritoneal cavity (your abdomen and pelvis).
 It fills your abdomen and pelvis with cancer cells that generate mucin.
 Mucin is a jelly-like substance that’s one of the mucus component.

-The name of this medical condition means ‘false mucinous tumor of the peritoneum’.
+The name of this medical condition means ‘false mucinous tumour of the peritoneum’.
 Doctors call this disease a 'false tumour' primarily because its initial growth is dominated by the accumulation of large amounts of jelly-like mucin (mucinous ascites) rather than a solid, single mass.
 However, the cancer cells themselves do form neoplastic tissue, known as peritoneal implants, which proliferate and spread throughout the abdomen.
 In contrast, the disease initiates as a cancerous polyp in your appendix.

 When the polyp breaks by your appendix.
 It triggers a flood of mucin-producing cancer cells that, with the time, impact your digestive system.
 That abundance of jelly-like mucin is why some people known PMP “Jelly belly”.